Volvo: Refocusing on heavy vehicles

 In January 1999, Volvo Group sold Volvo Car Corporation to Ford Motor Company for $6.45 billion.
 The division was placed within Ford's Premier Automotive Group alongside Jaguar, Land Rover and Aston Martin.
 Volvo engineering resources and components would be used in various Ford, Land Rover and Aston Martin products, with the second generation Land Rover Freelander designed on the same platform as the second generation Volvo S80.
 The Volvo T5 petrol engine was used in the Ford Focus ST and RS performance models, and Volvo's satellite navigation system was used on certain Aston Martin Vanquish, DB9 and V8 Vantage models.
 In November 1999, Volvo Group purchased a 5% stake in Mitsubishi Motors, as part of a partnership deal for the truck and bus business.
-In 2001, after DaimlerChrysler bought a large Mitsubishi Motors stake, Volvo sold its shares to the former.
+In 2001, after DaimlerChrysler bought a large stake in Mitsubishi Motors, Volvo sold its shares to the former.

 Renault Véhicules Industriels (which included Mack Trucks, but not Renault's stake in Irisbus) was sold to Volvo during January 2001, and Volvo renamed it Renault Trucks in 2002.
-Renault became AB Volvo's biggest shareholder with a 19.9% stake (in shares and voting rights) as part of the deal.
+Renault became AB Volvo's biggest shareholder, with a 19.9% stake (in shares and voting rights) as part of the deal.
 Renault increased its shareholding to 21.7% by 2010.

 AB Volvo acquired 13% of the shares in the Japanese truck manufacturer Nissan Diesel (later renamed UD Trucks) from Nissan (part of the Renault-Nissan Alliance) during 2006, becoming a major shareholder.
 Volvo Group took complete ownership of Nissan Diesel in 2007 to extend its presence in the Asian Pacific market.